-People with an Enneagram type five personality tend to be curious, independent, and observant in their behavior.
+People with an Enneagram Type 5 personality tend to be curious, independent, and observant in their behavior.
 They love to pursue knowledge and seek a deeper understanding of the world around them.
 They often prefer privacy and time alone to think, which may lead them to withdraw from others.

 Enneagram 5 Personality Traits

-Their basic desire is to feel helpful and competent.
+The most basic desire of the Enneagram Type 5 is to feel helpful and competent.
 They express this by passionately pursuing knowledge and working to gain new skills and abilities.
 Fives often prioritize developing their own intellect over most other things in life.

 Thinkers often guard themselves by withdrawing from others, both emotionally and physically.
 This may make them feel safer, but can also lead to loneliness.

 People who identify as a Type 5 may fear being useless or incompetent.
 Less healthy Fives may have a deeply rooted belief that they are less able to do things than other people and therefore seek to fully understand the world in order to have more of an advantage.

 Seek knowledge and deeper understanding

 Fear being useless and inadequate